Table of Contents

-If you are on third-party Gutenberg addons, each can also provide its own way to deal with the alignment options.
-For example, in Getwid, you can set a preferable alignment for multi-block containers by starting with the Section block:
+If you are on third-party Gutenberg addons, each can also provide its own way to deal with the align options.
+For example, in Getwid, you can set a preferred alignment for multi-block containers by starting with the Section block:

 Conclusion: How to Set Wide or Full-width Content Alignment in Gutenberg WordPress

-Stretching your Gutenberg website containers to the full-width or wide-width layouts is an easy thing to do in the ever-evolving WordPress block editor – and it’s getting easier with every core update.
+Stretching your Gutenberg website containers to the full-width and using full space text with wide-width layouts is easy.
+And the only instrument you’ll need is the WordPress block editor.
+What’s more, Gutenberg is getting easier with every core update.